 50% Cut in SPD Budget

 Seattle’s City Council is a 9-member body that sets the laws of the city of Seattle.
-It now has a veto-proof majority of 7 of 9 councilmembers to cut the Seattle Police Department Budget by 50%, a goal long sought but one which gained increasing calls in 2020, particularly in the wake of the murder of George Floyd in Minnesota.
+It now has a veto-proof majority of 7 of 9 councilmembers to cut the Seattle Police Department Budget by 50%, a goal long sought by some of the most leftward voices in the City.
+It gained increased calls in 2020, particularly in the wake of the murder of George Floyd in Minnesota.

-City Council’s decision is, at present, without any bottoms-up plan or even clear set of metrics which will constitute success.
+City Council’s decision to slash 50% of the budget is, at present (July-October), without any bottoms-up plan or even clear set of metrics which will constitute success.

 Chief Best’s Thoughts